antarctica/assets-tracking-service/docs/dev.md

 ## Python version

-The Python version is limited to 3.11 it is the latest version supported by the `arcgis` dependency.
+The Python version is limited to 3.11 due to the `arcgis` dependency.

 ## Dependencies